Phoenix Suns: Media

-Originally simulcast on both local television and radio until the end of the simulcast in 2003, his broadcasts can presently be heard exclusively on the Suns Radio Network.
-He has been awarded by the Naismith Memorial Basketball Hall of Fame and inducted into the Phoenix Suns Ring of Honor.
-On March 2, 2022 he was further celebrated by the team with "Al McCoy Night", "Al McCoy Day" later officially proclaimed by Mayor of Phoenix Kate Gallego for April 10, 2022, both dates in honor of his 50th season with the Phoenix Suns.

-For 50 consecutive seasons (barring remote broadcasts during the pandemic) Al McCoy's official arena broadcast location was courtside, adjacent to the Suns players' home bench, as recent as May 2022.
+98.7 KMVP-FM serves as flagship station of the Suns Radio Network.
+Al McCoy served as the team's play-by-play announcer and "Voice of the Suns" from 1972 to 2023, making him the longest-tenured broadcaster in NBA history.
+He was awarded the Curt Gowdy Media Award at the 2007 Naismith Memorial Basketball Hall of Fame induction ceremony, and was inducted into the Suns' Ring of Honor in 2016.
+The 2021–22 season marked McCoy's 50th season with the team.
+For 50 consecutive seasons (barring remote broadcasts due to COVID-19), Al McCoy was positioned at courtside, adjacent to the Suns' home bench, as recent as May 2022.
 He stopped broadcasting road games in 2019 due to difficult vantage points at higher locations in other NBA arenas limiting his preferred style of descriptive play-by-play.
-On October 2, 2022, ahead of his ongoing 51st season as the Voice of the Suns, his broadcast position was moved higher up in the arena, closer to the skybox-area of the Footprint Center.
+On October 2, 2022, his broadcast position was moved higher up in the arena, closer to the skybox-area of the Footprint Center.
+Tim Kempton serves as analyst, while Jon Bloom handles play-by-play for road games not broadcast by McCoy.